Strike FAQ

 Typically, CUPE unions require 20 hours/week of picketing or other union activities to qualify for strike pay.
 However, when deemed appropriate by the Strike Benefits Committee, and when approved by the National Secretary-Treasurer, schedule and hours of picketing can be designed differently to reflect the workplace and/or accommodate a member or group of members..
 A member on strike can picket for as long as they want, but can only earn strike pay for up to a total of 20 hours per week.

-No. As long as you perform 20 hours of strike duties per week, you are eligible to the same amount of strike pay regardless of whether your contract is for 1 hour or 10 hours per week.
+No. As long as you perform 20 hours of strike duties per week, you are eligible to the same amount of strike pay regardless of whether your contract is for 1 or more courses, labs or recitations if you are PT Faculty or for 1 hour or 10 hours per week if you are a TA.

 The Employer cannot legally fire or punish you for picketing or performing any other union activities.